-New drivers need a few tips for sharing the road with big trucks.
+New drivers need a few tips for sharing the road with big trucks?
 A lot of people have a misunderstanding about the capabilities of the driver and/or the truck.

 Drivers ed should include a chapter about how to safely share the road with big trucks.
 Most people wrongly assume that accidents involving big trucks are caused by the truck driver, the reality is that this is not true.
+Most accidents are caused by the driver of the other vehicle.

 I will give you some information that I hope will help you to avoid being someone to cause one of those accidents.
+Often those accidents are causes due to lack of insight and poor judgement.
+So this info could help you make better decisions in your driving style.

 TIP: You can stop being afraid to pass the white trucks with the word Swift on it, the only reason its going 62 or 65mph is because the trucks are governed (computer regulated) not to exceed that speed!
 It's not because they got word of a smokey (police) up ahead on the CB!
 Keep it moving!